 As the weather warms up, the BC SPCA are asking pet owners to take the No Hot Pets pledge

 to never leave your pets in a hot car.

 The animal welfare organization is calling on all dog owners to not only take the pledge, but to share with their online community to help create awareness of this important issue this summer.
 Earlier this year, the BC SPCA released a news article outlining the dangers of leaving your dog in a vehicle, even if only for a few hours and as temperatures are set to rise again, they are reminding pet owners to learn how to identify heatstroke in pets, as well as what to do if they see a dog in distress in a parked car.

 The article explains how, while humans may believe we are doing our dogs a favour by bringing them on a car ride, life-threatening effects can occur in a very short period of time.

-The article, released on May 7, ahead of the weekend of high temperatures, also states that the risk for heat exhaustion increases in senior pets and those with flatter faces.
+The article also states that the risk for heat exhaustion increases in senior pets and those with flatter faces.

 "At the end of the day, it’s best to simply leave your dog at home where there’s more space, water and shade," the animal welfare organization advises.

 The article goes on to explain how to recognize signs of heatstroke in your pet, as well as offering tips on what to do if you do find a dog that has been left alone in a car.